linnnus/blog/src/posts/remote-nix-eval.md

 which does exactly what it says on the tin.
 However, it expects us to install the system profile first.
 At least that's what I gather from a quick reading of `nixos-rebuild`[^nixos-rebuild].
-As of NixOS/nixpkgs@35bd00d6c the relevant section is [lines 921 thru 979 of nixos-rebuild.sh][switch-to]
+As of NixOS/nixpkgs@35bd00d6c the relevant section is [lines 921 thru 979 of nixos-rebuild.sh][switch-to].

 ; FIXME: Hej jeg forstår ikke engelsk konjunktiv.
 [^nixos-rebuild]: `nixos-rebuild` is a _monster_ shell script.